-1,450km in 57 hours on two wheels
+1,450 km in 57 hours on two wheels

 The extreme cyclist lives to achieve the unthinkable: cycling across the Himalayas in a record 39 hours, setting world firsts in high altitude.

 This month he is to cycle non-stop the length of Cuba, from east to west, on gravel and dirt tracks, in extreme heat, perhaps tropical rain.
 It will be humid.
-It could be 1450km (900 miles) of hell.
+It could be 1450 kilometers (900 miles) of hell.

-No-one has attempted this round-the-clock feat.
+No one has attempted this round-the-clock feat.
 The 28-year-old hopes to complete his mission -- the equivalent of cycling from New York to St Louis in the Midwest -- in 57 hours.
 Experienced cyclists would normally take two weeks.

 He will, he says, nap for a few minutes, weather permitting, and when nature calls he will hop off his bike.
 But essential functions will be brief.
 Time moves forward without rest and so must he.